MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/app-service-private-sql-multi-region-content.md

 #### Configuration

 For the web app to work with Azure DNS private zones, this architecture uses App Service VNet Integration.
-When the web app and database are in the same region, the configuration is straightforward.
+When the web app and database run in the same region, the configuration is straightforward.
 As [Azure DNS private zones][Azure DNS Private Zones] explains, when you set `WEBSITE_VNET_ROUTE_ALL` to `1`, the DNS resolution works correctly within the region.

 For cross-region private connectivity, the configuration is challenging.
 With regional VNet Integration, [you can't reach resources across global peering connections][Regional VNet Integration].
-As a result, [global peering][Virtual network peering] between the virtual networks is not an option.
+As a result, [global peering][Virtual network peering] between the virtual networks isn't an option.
 When the primary database fails over to the secondary region, the web app in the primary region can't reach the private endpoint of the secondary database.

 To overcome this limitation, this architecture gives each database *two* private endpoints.
-Instead of one total, each database has one private endpoint *in each region*, for a total of four.
+Instead of one total, each database has one private endpoint *in each region*.
 This approach is possible because:

 - [You can create multiple private endpoints for the same resource][Can I connect my service to multiple Private Endpoints?].
 As a result, you can expose two private endpoints for the same database.
-- [A private endpoint in one region can connect to an Azure PaaS resource in another region][Can private endpoint connect to Azure PaaS resources across Azure regions?].
+- [A private endpoint in one region can connect to an Azure platform as a service (PaaS) resource in another region][Can private endpoint connect to Azure PaaS resources across Azure regions?].
 In this case, you create a private endpoint for the primary database in the secondary region and vice versa.
 - [You can create multiple private endpoints in the same virtual network][Can I create multiple Private Endpoints in same VNet?
 Can they connect to different Services?].
 The private endpoints for both database instances can exist in the same network and [even in the same subnet][Do I require a dedicated subnet for private endpoints?].

 ### Specific cases

-The following sections describe the cases that result when specific databases and web apps are active.
+The following cases result when specific databases and web apps are active.

 In all scenarios, the web app connects to the currently active database over a fully private connection without requiring a configuration change.
 In both regions, the web app uses a connection string that includes a `Server` host name.
 That host name refers to the DNS name of the SQL failover group.
 An example is:

 `Server=tcp:sql-failovergroup.database.windows.net,1433;Initial Catalog=...`

-Since both regions use the same connection string, there's no need to change that string when a database fails over.
+Since both regions use the same connection string, you don't need to change that string when a database fails over.

 #### Primary database is active